rvenutolo/dotfiles-and-scripts/README.md

 # dotfiles-and-scripts
-Repo for some of my dotfiles and other stuff.
+Repo for some of my dotfiles and scripts

 Some stuff lifted from: https://github.com/mathiasbynens/dotfiles